zeddee/Content/go-ethereum-guides/go-ethereum-docker/README.md

 ## Run a Private Ethereum node in a Docker container

 WARNING: The following instructions show you how to start a local Ethereum node with Docker.
-You MUST publish the RPC ports at 0.0.0.0 when running a node in a docker container.
-Because a container should have a single purpose, the rpc service
+You MUST publish the RPC ports at 0.0.0.0 when running a node in a docker container in order to be able to access the node through a JSON-RPC endpoint, because the geth JSON-RPC service is by default bound to `127.0.0.1` or the loopback IP address, which can only be accessed locally i.e. from within the container itself.

 1. Create a "data" directory.
 Docker containers cannot and should not be used to hold data that needs to be persistent.
 You can either persist data in Docker "volumes" (`docker volume create <volume_name>`) to allow Docker to create virtual volumes that it manages for you (necessary in container orchestration and deploying to a Docker-compatible cloud compute service), or tell Docker to mount a local directory (useful in development environments, where you might want easy access to the contents of mounted volumes) as a local directory.
 2. Run the `ethereum/client-go` container.